smgwilson/survey/README.md

   - [`npm run build` fails to minify](#npm-run-build-fails-to-minify)
   - [Moment.js locales are missing](#momentjs-locales-are-missing)
 - [Something Missing?](#something-missing)

+## Project

+This is a small ReactJs application that mocks a survey.
+Questions and their corresponding responses are randomly selected from a JSON file.

+When the user selects a response, updated results are displayed above the survey form.
+Redux manages the application state.

+The application is designed to use composable components that will work with any data.

 ## Updating to New Releases